-Telecom Italia (TIM) has instigated exclusive talks over a sell-down of its shareholding in Infrastrutture Wireless Italiane (INWIT), its recently recalibrated tower joint venture with Vodafone.
+Telecom Italia (TIM) said it had already instigated exclusive talks over a sell-down of its shareholding in Infrastrutture Wireless Italiane (INWIT), its recently-recalibrated tower joint venture (JV) with Vodafone.

 A note in the indebted Italian operator’s results statement for the quarter to 31 March 2020 (Q1 FY20) stated it had received a binding offer from a grouping of investors for an unspecified minority stake in INWIT, and had granted them a concession to thrash out a deal.